AdalbertKing/ZFS-CLONE-THEM-ALL-2.0/README.md

  ### Options
  - `-m <name>`: Prefix for snapshot name (e.g., `automated_hourly`).
  - `-e`       : Process last snapshot without creating new.
-Importand in second node in Proxmox Cluster
+Important, when second node is in Proxmox Cluster
  - `-z`       : Enable **ZFS send** with compression.
  - `-v <num>` : Verbosity level (1-4, where 4 is the most detailed output).
  - `-r`       : Recursive mode, applies to all child datasets, but requires careful handling as child datasets may inherit unwanted snapshots.
  - `-n`       : Dry run, does not perform actual changes, but prints intended actions.
  - `-I`       : Sends all snapshots between snapshot points, not only last.
 Important in full mode sent.
- - `-F`       : Forces full synchronization if incremental replication is not possible.
+ - `-F`       : Forces full synchronization by **destroying existing target snapshots** before transfer.

  ### Automatic Timestamping and Naming

  SnapSend automatically generates snapshots with a **timestamp** (YYYY-MM-DD_HH-MM-SS) to facilitate easier management.